yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

         - WARNING: REFER 'PARALLEL BALANCES' BELOW CONCERNING CALCULATION SPEED

 - Securities: Return: Value / Cost Basis / Unrealised Gains / Capital Gains option(s):
-    - Rtn Value:             [DEFAULT] Returns the normal balance (i.e. this does not enable cost basis options)
+    - Value:            [DEFAULT] Returns the normal balance (i.e. this does not enable cost basis options)

-    - Rtn Cost Basis:        When selected, the cost basis (**as of the balance / asof date) for selected Security accounts will be returned (instead of the normal shareholding value).
+    - Cost Basis:       When selected, the cost basis (**as of the balance / asof date) for selected Security accounts will be returned (instead of the normal shareholding value).

-    - (CB Incl. cash):       The same as 'Rtn Cost Basis' but includes Investment account's cash balances...
+    - (CB incl. cash):  The same as 'Cost Basis' but includes Investment account's cash balances...
                         When selected then cash balances on (selected) investment accounts will be included too.
                         .. both this option AND the investment account(s) need to be selected for cash
                         .. if this option is not selected, then any selected investment accounts will generate zero

                         > REMEMBER: Cash is NOT specific to any security, it's just cash in the investment account!

                         > WARNING: Many would consider that cash should NEVER be included, as this is not specific to any security.
 But MD often includes cash for any accounts where there are securities with a share balance.
 NOTE: MD does not seem to include cash where an investment account has no securities with a share balance.

-    - Rtn Unrealised Gains:  When selected, the calculated unrealised gains (**asof the balance / asof date) for the selected Security accounts will be returned.
+    - Unrealised Gains: When selected, the calculated unrealised gains (**asof the balance / asof date) for the selected Security accounts will be returned.
 This is calculated as value less cost basis.

-    - Rtn Capital Gains:     When selected, the calculated capital gains for the selected Security accounts will be returned.
+    - Capital Gains:    When selected, the calculated capital gains for the selected Security accounts will be returned.
 This gains calculation is 'simple' and will not identify short/long term gains (for example).
 NOTE: when this option is selected then an extra row will appear, that allows you to select the date range for the capital gains reporting.

                         > WARNING: The date range cannot exceed the 'balance asof date'.
 Any transactions (gains) after the asof date will be excluded from the calculation!

     - (C/Gains Short):  As above, but returns the 'short' capital gains value
     - (C/Gains Long):   As above, but returns the 'long' capital gains value

     >> NOTES:
         - Calculated cost basis / unrealised / capital gains values will overwrite normal calculated balances